lmarena/lmarena.github.io/_posts/2025-03-5-freshness.md

 We find that many of the duplicates can be attributed to 3 things: "tester"prompts, hi/hello's, and prompts asked multiple times by the same user back to back.

-**Hi's and Hello's**.
-We see that 2.1% of our data is some variation of "hi" in various languages.
+**Hi's and Hello's.** We see that 2.1% of our data is some variation of "hi" in various languages.
 As per our deduplication policy, these are deduplicated when calculating the final rankings.

-**Tester prompts** There are certain prompts that users have found to stump most LLM's, like "how many r's are in strawberry" or "what is bigger, 9.11 or 9.8".
+**Tester prompts.** There are certain prompts that users have found to stump most LLM's, like "how many r's are in strawberry" or "what is bigger, 9.11 or 9.8".
 When a new model comes out, these prompts are commonly asked to gauge performance, which can be a source of days with a low proportion of fresh prompts.
 For instance, the week of August 8th saw a large decrease in prompt freshness, which coincides with a release of an update to GPT-4o.
 Looking at the top prompts on those days we see many of these prompts are a version of "how many r's are in strawberry".

 <div>
   <iframe src="{{ '/assets/img/blog/freshness/strawberry_and_nn_match.html' }}" frameborder='0' scrolling='no' height="500px" width="100%"></iframe>